 Cebu Itinerary 2 Days

-Both the airport and ferry terminal are found in Cebu City.
+Getting to Cebu is easy, and both the airport and ferry terminal are found in Cebu City.
 So unless you’ve floated your way in on a bamboo raft, that’s where our journey begins.

 With just 2 days you’ll want to keep your travel times down to a minimum.
 This means finding accommodation within the city or on the small island of Mactan and towards Lapu-Lapu city, conveniently where the airport is.
 This is where you’ll find the beach, and this is a Philippines travel itinerary after all, so this is the first thing you should be doing!